lukasbach/embeddable-monaco/readme.md

 - `readonly`: boolean, "true" or "false"
 - `lineNumbers`: boolean, "on" or "off"
 - `minimap`: boolean, "true" or "false"
-- `background`: custom background color
+- `background`: custom background color, can also be transparent
 - `javascriptDefaults`: set javascript language properties, required to use:
   - `javascriptDefaultsNoSemanticValidation`
   - `javascriptDefaultsNoSyntaxValidation`